getify/You-Dont-Know-JS/async & performance/ch2.md

 In both of these cases, several things should be observed.

-First, it's not really resolved the majority of trust issues like it may appear.
+First, it has not really resolved the majority of trust issues like it may appear.
 There's nothing about either callback that prevents or filters unwanted repeated invocations.
 Moreover, things are worse now, because you may get both success and error signals, or neither, and you still have to code around either of those conditions.

 Also, don't miss the fact that while it's a standard pattern you can employ, it's definitely more verbose and boilerplate-ish without much reuse, so you're going to get weary of typing all that out for every single callback in your application.